Kiss Tomorrow Goodbye (film)

-Kiss Tomorrow Goodbye is a 1950 film noir starring James Cagney, directed by Gordon Douglas, produced by William Cagney and based on the novel by Horace McCoy.
+Kiss Tomorrow Goodbye is a 1950 American film noir starring James Cagney, directed by Gordon Douglas, produced by William Cagney and based on the novel by Horace McCoy.
 The film was banned in Ohio as "a sordid, sadistic presentation of brutality and an extreme presentation of crime with explicit steps in commission."

 Supporting Cagney are Luther Adler as a crooked lawyer, and Ward Bond and Barton MacLane as two crooked cops.

 Plot

 Ralph Cotter is a career criminal who, while escaping from a prison work camp, kills his escape partner, Carleton.
 On the outside, Cotter ultimately woos Carleton's sister, Holiday, by threatening to expose the fact that she was involved in arranging the prison break.
 Holiday does not know that Cotter killed her brother.
 There are hints of a sadomasochistic bond between the two in a scene where Cotter is provoked to whip Holiday with a wet towel, after which she passionately embraces him.
 Cotter quickly gets back into the crime game—only to be shaken down by corrupt local cops.
 Things become more complicated with each plan, and worsen when he turns the tables on the bad cops.
 Finally, Holiday discovers that Cotter killed her brother and that he is dumping her for a wealthy young heiress.
 She is thrown into a violent rage and shoots Cotter to death.